JvanEst/discord-csgo-server-player-counter/README.md

         enableRefresh: true,                // Add an refresh reaction, which when clicked will refresh the server info
         includePlayerList: true,            // Display a player list with the server info
         allowSummonCommand: true,           // Allow a seperate server info to be summoned with a command
+        summonCommand: 'string',            // Custom command to listen for combined with the global prefix. (i.e. prefix+summonCommand).
+Only works if `allowSummonCommand` is enabled for this server
         enableStaticServerMessage: true     // Enable if the bot will post a server info on startup and keep updating it },